GDP per capita in Portugal

 Portugal - GDP per capita (U.S. Dollars)

-FocusEconomics Consensus Forecast panelists see GDP climbing 4.3% in 2022, which is up 0.1 percentage points from last month’s forecast.
-In 2023, the economy is seen growing 5.0%.
+FocusEconomics Consensus Forecast panelists see GDP growing 0.6% in 2023, which is down 0.2 percentage points from the previous month’s forecast.
+For 2024, the panel sees GDP climbing 1.9%.

 Portugal - GDP per capita (USD) Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Bond Yield||0.45||-1.90 %||Jan 01|

 Get a sample report showing our regional, country and commodities data and analysis.